Edward Clark (conductor): British Broadcasting Corporation

 Also in 1935 he chose Harriet Cohen to perform new Soviet music by Dmitri Shostakovich, Dmitry Kabalevsky, Leonid Polovinkin and Georgy Kh.
 Mepurnov in London.
 The same year he was instrumental in arranging a series of BBC broadcasts, in which the émigré German composer and musicologist Ernst Hermann Meyer was engaged to present important revivals of 17th century consort music.

 Clark was responsible for bringing Béla Bartók to Britain to perform his works at the Proms, such as the Piano Concerto No. 2 on 7 January 1936 under Sir Henry Wood.
 Through Clark's endeavours the world premiere concert performance of Schoenberg's Variations, Op.
 31, took place in Vienna in 1936 under the BBC Symphony Orchestra.

 Edward Clark may have suggested Benjamin Britten's name to Alberto Cavalcanti of the GPO Film Unit as a young composer he should consider for film scores.
 This led to Britten's score for Night Mail (1936).

-Clark had planned to have the world premiere of Britten's Cantique d'amour presented by the BBC in 1936, but perceptions about Britten's personal morality led to the plan being shelved, to Clark's chagrin.
+Clark had planned to have the world premiere of Igor Markevitch's Cantique d'amour presented by the BBC in 1936, but perceptions about Markevitch's personal morality led to the plan being shelved, to Clark's chagrin.

 Under the direction of Edward Clark and Constant Lambert, some of Bernard van Dieren's larger works were performed by the BBC in the composer's last years, and just after his death in 1936.

 On 19 January 1936, Hindemith travelled to London, intending to play the British premiere of his viola concerto Der Schwanendreher, with Adrian Boult and the BBC Symphony Orchestra in Queen's Hall on 22 January.
 However, just before midnight on 20 January, King George V died.
 The concert was cancelled, but Boult and Clark still wanted Hindemith's involvement in any music that was broadcast in its place.
 They debated for hours what might be a suitable piece, but nothing could be found, so it was decided that Hindemith should write something new.
 The following day, from 11 am to 5 pm, Hindemith sat in an office made available to him by the BBC and wrote Trauermusik in homage to the late king.
 It, too, was written for viola and orchestra.
 It was performed that evening in a live broadcast from a BBC radio studio, with Boult conducting and the composer as soloist.